XO-2

-XO-2 is a binary star.
-It consists of two components: XO-2S (Also known as XO-2A) and XO-2N (Also known as XO-2B).
+XO-2 is a binary star system about 490 ly away in the constellation Lynx.
+It consists of two components, XO-2N and XO-2S, both of which host planetary systems.

+Star system

+This system is unusual in that the stars are not typically referred to as components A & B, but are designated based on their positions in the sky: XO-2N is the northern star and XO-2S is the southern star.

-This system is located approximately 500 light-years away from Earth in the Lynx constellation.
-Both of these stars are slightly cooler than the Sun and are nearly identical to each other.
+Both of the stars are slightly cooler than the Sun and are nearly identical to each other.
 The system has a magnitude of 11 and cannot be seen with the naked eye but is visible through a small telescope.
 These stars are also notable for their large proper motions.

 XO-2N and XO-2S have a separation of approximately 4,600 AU.

 Planetary systems

-There are two known exoplanets orbiting XO-2N.
-XO-2Nb (or rarely XO-2Bb), which is classified as a hot Jupiter, was discovered by the XO Telescope using the transit method orbiting XO-2N (XO-2B) in 2007 and XO-2Nc was discovered in 2015 using the radial velocity method.

-Two planets were reported to orbit around XO-2S in 2014 using radial velocity method.
+Two planets were reported to orbit around XO-2S in 2014 using the radial velocity method.
 One of them is Jupiter-mass and another has a mass comparable to Saturn.

-Both stars also show RV-trends, which may indicate the presence of additional long-periodic jovians or brown dwarfs around each of them.
+A 2024 study found evidence for a third, super-Jupiter mass planet around XO-2S.

+There is one confirmed exoplanet orbiting XO-2N.
+XO-2Nb, which is classified as a hot Jupiter, was discovered by the XO Telescope using the transit method around XO-2N in 2007.
+It was initially the only known planet in the system and was referred to as XO-2b.
+A long-period variation in the radial velocity of XO-2N was detected in 2015, which could be explained by either a second planet or a stellar activity cycle.
+The stellar activity explanation is considered more likely, and is further supported by a 2024 study.